VogtD01/mci-mgs-ba-pue3/docs/vscode_setup.md

     - Have a look at the devices that are listed under 'Other devices' (in german 'Andere Geräte')

-    - There might be a device called 'CP2102 USB to UART Bridge Controller' or 'Serial Device' or simial.
+    - There might be a device called 'CP2102 USB to UART Bridge Controller' or 'Serial Device' or similar.

     - Right click the device and click on properties (in german 'Eigenschaften').
 The pop up window shows a button to named 'Update Driver...'

     - Left click the button and follow the instructions till you can choose to browse the computer for driver software.

     - After left clicking the option, brows to the folder 'CP210x_Universal_Windows_Driver' within your extracted installation files and start the driver installation